CONSULTANT PLASTIC SURGEON

 What results should I expect after my septoplasty?

 The results of your septoplasty are most often stable.
-The wounds in/on the nose will heal quickly and improvement in breathing is expected to improve shortly after the surgery.
-The overall healing process will be slow as cartilage and nasal tissue can take 3-6 months to fully settle.
+The wounds on or around the nose will heal quickly, and improvement in breathing is expected shortly after surgery.
+The overall healing process will be slow, as cartilage and nasal tissue can take 3-6 months to fully settle.
 However, changes in the septum, cartilage, and nasal tissue may occur for up to a year or more after surgery.
 The nose and septum mustn't be subjected to excessive force, abrasion, or motion during the time of healing.

-Most patients find their symptoms, such as difficulty breathing, to improve greatly after surgery and healing.
-Other improvements include better sleep and reduction of snoring.
-These levels of improvements expected from septoplasty vary from patient to patient.
+Most patients find that their symptoms, such as difficulty breathing, improve greatly after surgery and healing.
+Other improvements include better sleep and reduced snoring.
+The expected improvement from septoplasty varies from patient to patient.
 Dr Ricardo will give you specific instructions on how to care for yourself.
 Following his instructions is key to successful septoplasty postoperative outcomes.